Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint16-mid/index.md

 - Dimension: Load reference data
 - Prototype iterations to update data table journey
-- Stand up all bits of infrastructure from scratch in Terraform
+- Stand up all bits of infrastructure from scratch in Terraform for Marvell
-- SW3 OKRs and metrics
+- Define SW3 OKRs and metrics
 - Remove lang from URL path in the backend and use header
-- Extract data for testing updates
+- Extract tran0140 for testing updates
 - Get reference data into postgres database
 - Test the proposed taxonomy with consumers
 - Test the update journey designs